 - Every year in New Zealand, more people die of lung cancer, than of breast cancer, prostate cancer and melanoma combined.

-- Ministry of Health reports that 2037 people were diagnosed with lung cancer in 2013.
+- Ministry of Health reports that 2037 people were diagnosed with lung cancer in 2013 and 1656 people died of lung cancer.

 - A Ministry report also shows: